 Fitch Affirms Magnesita's IDRs at 'BB'; Outlook Negative

 Magnesita's ratings are supported by its low-cost and vertically integrated business model, long-life mine reserves, geographical diversification, and its position as the world's third largest refractory manufacturer in a highly fragmented market.
-The company's core business is refractory solutions, comprising 89% of BRL2.9 billion in revenues during the 12-month period ended on Sept.
-30 2014, followed by its services business line (6%), and its minerals segment (5%).
+The company's core business is refractory solutions, comprising 89% of BRL3 billion in revenues during the last 12-month period (LTM) ended on June 30 2015, followed by its services business line (6%), and its minerals segment (5%).
 The company has strong long-term relationships with customers throughout the world, including the largest Brazilian steel producers, as well as leading Brazilian and international cement producers.

-Magnesita has large exposure to the cyclical steel industry, which accounted for 74% of consolidated revenues in September 2014.
+Magnesita has large exposure to the cyclical steel industry, which accounted for 74% of consolidated revenues in June 2015.
 Over the last two years, the company has successfully intensified its geographical diversification strategy, aiming to reduce its dependence on the Brazilian steel industry.
-This has resulted in a reduction of Brazil total share in revenues to 28% in 2014 from 36% in 2012.
-During 2015, Fitch expects it to decline to 25% and to remain in the range of 20%-25% in the medium term.
-Magnesita's market share in Brazil is around 80%, but in other regions with improving steel industry prospects, such as the U.S., it has greater growth potential.
-Magnesita's estimated US market-share is 20%.
-For 2015, Fitch expects this market to represent around 26% of Magnesita's revenues.
+This has resulted in a reduction of Brazil's contribution to the company's revenues to 28% in 2014 from 36% in 2012.
+During 2015, Fitch expects this percentage to decline to 25% and to remain in the range of 20%-25% in the medium term.
+Magnesita's share of service for the Brazilian steel market is around 70%, but in other regions with improving steel industry prospects, such as the U.S., it has greater growth potential.
+Magnesita currently has an estimated U.S. market-share of around 20%.

-Despite the steel sector's volatility, since 2008 Magnesita has been able to maintain relatively stable EBITDA margins.
-Its solid business model has supported a track record of industry-leading EBITDA margins close to 15%.
+Despite the steel sector's volatility, Magnesita has been able to maintain relatively stable EBITDA margins.
 Nevertheless, the ongoing geographical diversification and strategy to develop non-core markets have demanded higher operating expenses and pressured its profitability.
-Magnesita's EBITDA is expected trend down to the range of 13%-15% in the next three years, yet it is still sound compared to its peers which exhibit average EBITDA margins of around 12%.
+Fitch expects Magnesita's EBITDA to trend around 14% during the next three years, a decline from the historical 15%, yet it is still sound compared to its peers which exhibit average EBITDA margins of around 12%.

 --Softer but still resilient EBITDA margins - EBITDA margin in the 13%-15% range (14% expected at fiscal year-end 2015);